Santa Monica Mirror: History

-The publication was founded by Michael Rosenthal, Judy Swartz, Peggy Clifford, and Deborah Daly in 1999.
+The publication was founded by Michael Rosenthal, Peggy Clifford, Deborah Daly and Judy Swartz in 1999.
 When Rosenthal died in 2009, The Mirror was acquired by then Editor-In-Chief Thomas Montemer.

 In January 2012, Montemer launched The Santa Monica Beat, a video show averaging five minutes that has new episodes appear every Monday at 9 a.m. at www.smmirror.com.
 The show alternates between covering current events, entertainment, local business, and youth.
 Each episode also includes a weekend sports wrap-up during the school year.

-In May 2012, Montemer launched The Mirror's second show called The Seven Days Show, which is about three minutes in length, also on www.smmirror.com.
+In May 2012, Montemer launched The Mirrors second show called The Seven Days Show, which is about three minutes in length, also on www.smmirror.com.
 This show covers lifestyle-themed stories in Santa Monica and the surrounding region, including art gallery exhibitions, fashion news, happy hours, live music, and restaurant reviews.
 New episodes of The Seven Days Show appear every Thursday at 1 p.m.

 In August 2013, Mirror Media Group, publisher of the Santa Monica Mirror and parent company of Direct Community Video, acquired the biweekly business publication The Century City News and monthly community publication Brentwood News.
 Montemer appointed Santa Monica Mirror Editor-In-Chief Brenton Garen to Mirror Media Group Executive Editor to oversee all editorial content for all three publications.

-In July, 2018, Sam Catanzaro was appointed to be the Editor-In-Chief of the Santa Monica Mirror, replacing Jennifer Eden.
+In July 2018, Sam Catanzaro was appointed to be the Editor-In-Chief of the Santa Monica Mirror, replacing Jennifer Eden.